HamsterFisk/aoc2024/README.md

-# Advent of code 2024
+# Advent of code 2024 off by one edition

 Written in Odin lang.